What is the Age of Consent in Michigan?

 Mistake of Age

 According to the Michigan law, mistake of age is not a valid defense for statutory rape charges.
-This is in fact the rule in the majority of the U.S. The fact that you mistakenly believed the child to be of age is not a defense to a charge of statutory rape or criminal sexual conduct in Michigan.
+This is the rule in the majority of the U.S. The fact that you mistakenly believed the child to be of age is not a defense to a charge of statutory rape or criminal sexual conduct in Michigan.

 With authority in the Michigan case of People v.
 Cash, 351 NW2d 822 (Mich.
 1984), the rule still stands even if the victim looks, acts, or tells you that he or she is older.